joealcorn/xbox/docs/source/resource.rst

 Objects that represent an API resource are locked away in here.
 Things such as gamer profile, games and clips.

-.. autoclass:: xbox.resource.GamerProfile
+.. autoclass:: xbox.GamerProfile
     :members:

-.. autoclass:: xbox.resource.Clip
+.. autoclass:: xbox.Clip
     :members: